School of Architecture, Design and Civil Engineering

 The Master degree is recognized internationaly in the European Union, meeting the standards of the European Union (EU-Guideline 85/384/EWG), of the International Union of Architects (UIA) and of UNESCO.
 The Swiss recommendations and guidelines for introducing Europe-wide the two-stage studies according to the «Bologna Declaration» are also taken into account.

 The Bachelor studies are structured on semester modules and include 180 Credits of compulsory, optional compulsory and optional modules.
 Together with the existing courses a great importance is also accorded to the responsible acquisition of achievements in studio based learning and in self-learning.
-It is very important to work together with students of the Civil Engineering Department during the entire study-period.
+It is very important to work together with students of the Civil Engineering Bachelor during the entire study-period.
 During the 1st year of studies (assessment stage) the perception and development of architectural, constructive and creative concepts will be taught.
 Students will acquire important experiences through analytical and draft exercises.
 Lecture courses, seminars and trips serve to deepen thematic focus points theoretically and to combine them with practice.
 Students will learn and practise written, oral and visual presentation techniques.
 Furthermore the fundamentals of natural sciences and liberal arts necessary for the main studies will be deepened.
 During the 2nd and 3rd year of studies (main studies), theory based project classes in ateliers and the acquisition of specialized basic knowledge (building physics/material technology, building realisation, household technology and supportive structure/foundation) form the two complementary poles of education.
 During the 3rd year, due to professionally applied optional modules, it is possible to continue individually a thorough study.
 The projects will include in their development architectural, as well as technical, ecological, economic, cultural and social problems.

 The Master studies Architecture are the perfect continuation of the Bachelor studies, enlarging the professional perspectives for architects.
 The studies are modular structures and include 120 Credits of compulsory, optional compulsory and optional modules.
 Within the framework of the close relation between theory and research the two centres Urban Landscape and Constructive Design fulfi l important tasks in the master studies: – The centre Urban Landscape concentrates on changes in the landscape and settlement area und on the relation between infrastructure and land. – The centre Constructive Design deals with the main questions of the interaction between constructions, space, form and context, when buildings are designed.
 Projects and workshops together with European partner schools supplement the achievements realized at Winterthur.
 Students have the possibility of studying up to one year at one of the partner colleges.
 There are contracts with the following schools: Escuela Tecnica Superior de Arquitectura de Valencia / Escola Tècnica Superior de Arquitectura de Barcelona / Universidade do Minho, Guimarães / Kingston University London / Universität der Künste UdK, Berlin / Univerza v Ljubljani, Fakulteta za arhitekturo, Ljubljana / School of Architecture CEPT, Ahmedabad (India).